This is the journal update section of the Skin Cancer Clinic Blogsite. If you see a relevant article email me at imccoll@ozemail.com.au

 Extramammary Paget's disease: treatment, prognostic factors and outcome in 76 patients.Hatta N, Yamada M, Hirano T, Fujimoto A, Morita R.Division of Dermatology, Toyama Prefectural Central Hospital, Nishinagae, Toyama 930-8550, Japan, and Department of Dermatology, Kanazawa University School of Medicine, Takara-machi, Kanazawa, Japan.

 Background Extramammary Paget's disease (EMPD) is a rare cutaneous carcinoma usually presenting as a genital erythematous lesion in the elderly.
 Although most EMPD tumours are in situ, invasive EMPD has a poor prognosis.
 Objective To evaluate the clinical and pathological features of EMPD and determine prognostic factors for survival.
 Methods The medical records of 76 patients with EMPD were retrospectively reviewed.
-Results Of the 66 patients who underwent curative surgical excision, five (8%) developed local recurrence, but surgical margin ( 2 cm) was not correlated with local recurrence.
+Results Of the 66 patients who underwent curative surgical excision, five (8%) developed local recurrence, but surgical margin (= 2 cm or > 2 cm) was not correlated with local recurrence.
 Thirteen of the 76 patients (17%) developed systemic metastases and 10 of these died of disease.
 On univariate analysis, the presence of nodules in the primary tumour, clinical lymph node swelling, elevated serum carcinoembryonic antigen (CEA) levels, tumour invasion level and lymph node metastasis were significant prognostic factors.
 On multivariate analysis, invasion level and elevated serum CEA were the only factors that were significantly associated with reduced survival.

 Conclusions Invasion level and lymph node metastasis are important prognostic factors in EMPD.
 In patients with in situ tumour, local tumour control is the major aim of treatment; however, wide surgical margins are not associated with a lower risk of local recurrence.